edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/authentication.md

 Get started with our latest APIs by performing the following steps:

 1. [Create an API client](#administering-api-clients) for the desired application.
 Authorize this client by only assigning it the [scope(s)](#scopes) required by the endpoint(s) with which it will interact.
-2. Use this client's ID and secret key to [generate a temporary access token](#generating-access-tokens).
+2. Use this client's ID, secret key, and scopes to [generate a temporary access token](#generating-access-tokens).
 3. [Authorize your API requests](#authorizing-requests) using the temporary access token generated in the previous step.

 ## OAuth 2.0 Authorization Flow {/*oauth20-authorization-flow*/}